Trinity-RFT: A General-Purpose and Unified Framework for Reinforcement Fine-Tuning of Large Language Models: Design and Implementations

-\item In a fully \textbf{asynchronous mode}, the explorer and trainer are mostly decoupled and can scale up independently.
+In the fully {asynchronous mode} shown in Figure~\ref{fig:viz_rl_modes} (c), the explorer and trainer act almost independently.
 The explorer continuously generates rollout experiences and stores them in the buffer, while the trainer continuously samples experiences from the buffer and uses them for training the policy model.
 External experiences, e.g., those generated by expert models or humans, can be continuously incorporated into the buffer as well.
-The explorer synchronizes its model weights with the trainer once in a while, keeping the distribution of rollout experiences up to date.
-This mode can be activated by setting \texttt{mode} to \texttt{explore}/\texttt{train} and launching the explorer and trainer separately on different machines.
+The explorer and trainer independently load or save model weights from the checkpoint directory every \texttt{sync\_interval} steps, keeping the distribution of rollout experiences up to date.
+This mode can be activated by setting \texttt{mode=explore/train} and launching the explorer and trainer separately on different GPUs.